Registration

 3. Enter the six-digit PIN provided when students claimed their account.

-4. Select Students-Registration and follow the system prompts, then register or add or drop classes.
+4. Select Register & Pay and then Course Registration and follow the system prompts, then register or add or drop classes.

 5. Select the term in which they want to enroll.
 The College offers multiple terms.